tgrants/deposit-system/docs/setup.md

 You can download python [here](https://www.python.org/downloads/windows/).
 [Here's a good guide](https://www.digitalocean.com/community/tutorials/install-python-windows-10) for installing it on Windows 10.
 Make sure you check the "Add python.exe to PATH" checkbox.

+#### Dependencies

+All dependencies are listed in the `requirements.txt` file.
+To install them, use `pip install -r requirements.txt`.

+If you get a `Could not find module libzbar-64.dll` error, try installing [vcredist_x64.exe](https://www.microsoft.com/en-gb/download/details.aspx?id=40784).

 ## Next steps